MaTestLab > ASTM Methods > ASTM E8/E8M Standard Test Methods for Tension Testing of Metallic Materials

 Specimen preparation

-Specimens are injection molded or cut from molded or extruded sheets or plates.
+Specimens are injection moulded or cut from moulded or extruded sheets or plates.

 You can share your astm e8 testing requirements with MaTestLab.
 MaTestLab has a vast network of material testing laboratories, spread across the USA and Canada.
 We support your all material testing needs ranging from specific astm e8 test to various testing techniques.